 There are so many stories of college or pro players who didn’t play a certain sport as a youngster.
 I can tell you that some of the players who went to top colleges in soccer didn’t even play club soccer at ages 6, 7, 8 or 9 years old.
 So don’t stress out thinking your child is falling behind their peers.
 Yes, they probably are falling behind at the moment, but don’t think you have to do academy soccer or certain club sports at young ages of 6-9.

 If your child is dominating the rec level and wanting more challenge and you have time for select then cool.
-But if the kid really loves it and is serious to improve then they will catch up at the right time.
+If the kid really loves it and is serious to improve then they will catch up at the right time.
 The key is the journey not the end result.
 Some would say different, but what if the end result is not what you dreamed?
 So instead work hard for what you want, but make sure the journey is good for you.

 Building skills is best way to feel good in soccer

 The best thing you can do for a player who will actually go out and do their soccer skills homework, is give them my online ball control courses.
 The best way to feel good for most players is to control the ball better.
 Most youth soccer players will never know what it’s like to have skills.
 One reason is because it’s not the team coaches job to teach all of it.

 Coaches only has 1.5 – 3 hours of practice each week.
 Most of that time is spent learning positions, tactics, team passing skills.
 This is totally different from 1:1 or small group soccer training.
 There is a big advantage to those who have the sports maturity to understand that little by little they can improve.
 The have the sports maturity to train on your own.
 To know it’s normal to not want to train sometimes, but to still put in the work.

 Pro players sports maturity is not always high

 Pro players have high, let me rephrase this.
 Most pro players have high sports maturity, which is one reason they got to the high level.
 Remember that even some of the best and most professional athletes have made big mistakes maturity wise.